weinra/getting-started/README.md

 The first thing to do is create an account.
 Click the `Sign Up` button in the middle of the screen (if it is there) or click the `Sign Up` link in the top right of the screen.

-Fill in some basic information to join github:
+Fill in some basic information to join Github:

 ![Join Github](/images/join-github.png)